altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 *She gagged a little, the smell wafting over to her finally.*
 *She leaned back against the door and started to hyperventilate.*
 *Rossin looked at the door, then to her.*
-"Undernet..."
+"R::Undernet..."
-~He said.~
+*Rossin turned towards her.*
-"Listen, take a few deep breaths.
+"R::Listen, take a few deep breaths.
 Not shallow - that's how you pass out.
 In..."
 *He took a breath himself...*